Coded Load Balancing in Cache Networks: Coded Load Balancing in Grid Networks

-\end{thm} \begin{proof} {\bf Upper Bound:} Suppose that $u\in G$ be an arbitrary node that requests for some file $W_j$.
-For every $v\in G$, let $X_{v, j}$ denote the indicator random variable taking $1$ if $v$ has cached a coded chunk of $W_j$, and zero otherwise.
-Then, for every positive number $r$, $Y_u(j,r)=\sum_{v\in B_r(u)}X_{v,j}$ denotes the number of servers that have cached a coded chunk of $W_j$ in $B_r(u)$.
+\begin{proof} {\bf Upper Bound:} Suppose that $u\in G$ is an arbitrary server in the grid and a request for file $W_k$ arrives at server $u$.
+For every server $v\in G$, let $X_{v, k}$ denote the indicator random variable taking $1$ if server $v$ has cached at least one coded chunk of $W_k$, and zero otherwise.
+Then, for every positive number $r$, $Y_u(k,r)=\sum_{v\in B_r(u)}X_{v,k}$ denotes the number of servers that have cached a coded chunk of $W_k$ in $B_r(u)$.
 Notice that

 Thus,